TUMFTM/global_racetrajectory_optimization/Readme.md

 * `helper_funcs_glob`: This package contains some helper functions used in several other functions when calculating the global race trajectory.
 * `inputs`: This folder contains the vehicle dynamics information, the reference track csvs and friction maps.
-* `opt_mintime_traj`: This package contains the functions required to find the time-optimal trajectory.
+* `opt_mintime_traj`: This package contains the functions required to find the time-optimal trajectory including the powertrain components in `/powertrain_src`  used to calculate power losses, the thermal behavior of the powertrain and to consider the state of charge of the battery.
 * `params`: This folder contains a parameter file with optimization and vehicle parameters.

 # Trajectory Planning Helpers repository